DANNYDEE93/Deployment4/README.md

-Below is a git commit timeline to keep track of the changes made in my aaplication files for deployment:
+Below is a git commit timeline to keep track of the changes made in my application files for deployment:

 ![](https://github.com/DANNYDEE93/Deployment4/blob/main/static/gitCommitTimeline.jpg)